Dollar gets off to a good start as US price data fails to allay inflation concerns | ExBulletin

 Although inflation is expected to moderate towards the end of the year, signs of a tight labor market have kept many investors worried about wage-induced price pressures.

-Among a series of economic indicators expected this week, Friday payroll data is a key target, with economists expecting a 675,000 non-farm payroll increase.
+Among a series of economic indicators expected this week, Friday’s payroll data is key, with economists expecting an increase of 675,000 non-farm payrolls.

 December 2022 Fed funds rate futures almost entirely anticipate a 0.25 percentage point rate hike by the end of next year.